Tornadoes of 2014: June 16–18 (United States)

 Aerial view of EF4 damage in Pilger, Nebraska.

 A significant tornado outbreak occurred across parts of the United States and Canada in mid-June 2014, with destructive tornadoes touching down across parts of Nebraska, Wisconsin, South Dakota, Montana, and Ontario.
 The event began on June 16, when a cyclic supercell thunderstorm produced a violent EF4 tornado that devastated the small town of Pilger, Nebraska.
 A school, a church, and numerous homes were destroyed in Pilger, one person was killed, and 16 others were critically injured in town.
 An identical EF4 tornado paralleled the path of the main Pilger tornado and caused a fatality in a vehicle, caused major damage to farmsteads, and debarked many trees.
 Add to note that the main tornado that struck Pilger is also the unofficial record holder for the highest forward speed recorded at the final stadium of the twisters life, reaching an unbelievable speed of 94.6 mph (~151.4 kph) The same parent supercell also produced two other large EF4 tornadoes that passed near the towns of Stanton and Wakefield, sweeping away multiple farm homes and lofting vehicles for hundreds of yards through the air.
 The town of Platteville, Wisconsin was hit by a damaging EF2 tornado later that evening, while an EF1 tornado also moved through another part of town simultaneously.
 Significant damage to homes, an apartment building, the University of Wisconsin–Platteville campus, a gas station, power lines, and many trees occurred throughout Platteville.

+A developing EF4 tornado near Lane, South Dakota on June 18.

-Strong tornadoes continued touching down into the early morning of June 17, as an EF2 ripped roofs off of homes in residential areas of Madison, Wisconsin, while an EF3 severely damaged a school and multiple homes in Verona.
+Strong tornadoes continued touching down into the early morning of June 17, as an EF2 ripped roofs off of homes in residential areas of Madison, Wisconsin, while an EF3 tornado severely damaged a school and multiple homes in Verona, Wisconsin.
 Later that day, an EF3 tornado tossed several cars, obliterated a mobile home, and swept away a one-room schoolhouse in a rural area near the Custer National Forest in Montana.
 A massive and slow-moving EF3 wedge tornado occurred near Coleridge, Nebraska as well, scouring farm fields, and destroying a few farmsteads and a dehydration plant.
 In Canada, an EF2 caused significant damage to homes in Angus, Ontario as well.
-On June 18, additional intense tornadoes occurred across parts of South Dakota, including a highly photogenic shapeshifter EF4 tornado that swept away a farmhouse and debarked trees as it passed near Alpena.
+On June 18, additional intense tornadoes occurred across parts of South Dakota, EF4 tornado that swept away a farmhouse and debarked trees as it passed near Alpena.
 A high-end EF2 also hit the town of Wessington Springs, resulting in major damage.
 Two fatalities occurred as a result of this outbreak, which produced 76 tornadoes.